katiewinter017/Winter-Portfolio/FinalProjectPartThree.md

 [Link back to Part II of this Project](FinalProjectPart2.md)

 # Final Project Part III
+A look at the 'behind the scenes' of creating Part III

 Over view of work done this far - 'behind the scenes look at how work was created for part three' Overall, this project has changed significantly from the start.
 It is interesting to jump back to [Part 1](KatieWinterFinalProject.md) and see how the sketches turned into actual data visualizations.
 Looking back from Part I to now, my ideas have changed based on the data available, feedback, and my audience.